ivfranco/baby-rgit/README.md

 # baby-rgit

-A Rust clone of the very first commit of git.
+A Rust clone of the ~~very first commit of git~~ the first commit cannot unpack directories from object files, the first functioning commit is the third one.

 # Changes